How Enslaved Africans Braided Rice Seeds Into Their Hair & Changed the World

 These seeds were safely transported to the New World, and became one of the primary ways that the rice crop came to be cultivated in the Americas, from Brazil to South Carolina.
 As research shows, West African women were the main contributors to the success of rice farming, due to their knowledge and practice in not only transporting seeds, but also cultivating the plant for mass consumption in a lucrative and exploitative plantation economy built on slavery.

-Braiding Rice Seeds Into Hair, As Taught By Descendants of West African Slaves, the Maroons
+Braiding Rice Seeds Into Hair, As Taught By Descendants of the Maroons

 Rice farming, backbreaking though it may be, is predominately women’s work, and the vast majority of Maroon rice farmers are women.

-During Andel’s work during July 2017 in French Guiana, she spoke at length with a woman descendant of the Maroon people named Edith Adjako, who demonstrated the African braided hairstyle that female slaves used to hide and transfer rice seeds from their West African homeland to the Americas.
+During Andel’s work during July 2017 in French Guiana, she spoke at length with a woman descendant of the Maroon people named Edith Adjako, who demonstrated the African braided hairstyle that enslaved West African women used to hide and transfer rice seeds from their homeland to the Americas.
 Edith shares the story passed to her from her grandparents, as well as other Maroon tribes, including Saramaka and Aukan.

 Maroon Tradition of Braiding Rice Into Hair During African Slave Trade